chilli0i0/628Groupwork2-1/README.md

 # <a id='Plot'></a>Plot
 * WordCloud Plot
 * XGBoost Feature Importance Plot
+* RMSE Plots for online and Offline
+* Timeline Plots for models RMSE we tried.
 # <a id='I'></a>Ipython Notebook
 * The ipython notebook gives the summary of all the related works.
 * PPT1 is for the first week's presentation.